mca91/ITEWR_DC_Course/chapter2.md

 ## Create D
 # Define an empty vector D
 D <- c()
-# Assign values accordingly using a loop
+# Assign values accordingly using the loop
 for (i in 1:length(cs)) {
   if (cs[i] < 26) {
     D[i] <- 1